Skip to content

 Info

-The application containing the postgres spec is the owner of the database cluster.
+The Postgres resource containing the cluster spec is the owner of the database cluster.
 Although not recommended, other applications can connect by setting the environment variables explicitly in the application spec.
 If this is done, the application must be in the same namespace as the application controlling the database cluster.
 We strongly recommend using the app-reader-user when doing this.

 Database max connections